Skip to main content

 If no transaction type is specified, Privy sends a standard EIP-1559 transaction.
 Use Tempo transaction type 118 to access Tempo-native features like specifying the fee token.

-The Privy Node SDK and REST API support Tempo transactions natively.
-Specify type: 118 in the transaction params to access Tempo-native features like fee token control.
+Privy SDKs and REST API support Tempo transactions natively.
+Specify type: 118 in the transaction params to access Tempo-native features like fee token control and gas sponsorship.

 This approach uses viem’s tempoActions extension to send native Tempo transactions.
 Use this path when building with viem directly, particularly for React embedded wallets.

-This approach sends a standard EIP-1559 transaction on Tempo with Privy paying the gas fee.
+This approach sends a Tempo transaction with Privy paying the gas fee.
 Gas sponsorship must be enabled in the Privy Dashboard before use, and requires TEE execution.
-Use this when you want Privy to cover transaction fees rather than the user paying in a fee token.
+Privy adds the Tempo fee payer signature before broadcasting the transaction.

 Controlling transactions with policies